mbutz/sonicpi-leuphana-ws1516/session-1/readme.md

 ## How to run the code

-The four files are selfcontained of each other.
+The four files are self contained of each other.
 They do make heavy use of the `comment do/end` expression.
 So if you run them, don't forget do to a `uncomment` at the sections you'd like to try out.

 To run the files: